AwkwardDev/server/doc/INSTALL.md

 `NOPCH`
 : Don't use precompiled headers.
 This will increase build time.
 I'm not quite sure in which situation this is useful.
-Currently broken with Visual Studio.

 `ACE_USE_EXTERNAL`
 : Use an external ACE library instead of the one bundled with the server.
 Useful